-More and more of our clients at Industry Arabic are now using Apple computers.
+More and more of our clients are now using Apple computers.
 And while I love my new Macbook Air, there are some pretty significant barriers to working with Arabic text on a Mac.

 And since most workplaces use Office as the standard software package, it is difficult (but not totally impossible) to use Office for Mac as an Arabic language word processor.